AdriianCOE/HOI4-Map-Editor/README.md

 - Validate province colors and IDs.
 - Detect missing or duplicate state assignments.
 - Check coastal provinces and naval bases.
-- Validate state, strategic region and continent references.
+- Validate state, strategic region, and continent references.
-- Produce a clear report with direct navigation to each problem.
+- Produce a report with direct navigation to each problem.

 ### Strategic Regions